Adding a Digital Signature to a PDF on iOS

 PSPDFKit enables signing both existing signature form elements and documents without a signature form element.

-ℹ️ Note: If you want to use the Digital Signatures feature, make sure to include it in your license.
-Please follow this link to contact sales to start using it.
+If you want to use the Digital Signatures component, make sure it’s included in your license.
+Please contact Sales for more information.

 Creating a Digital Signature